Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Mutual Authentication establish session -toolbox- (TLS-Client)

-The Server and the Client (on behalf of the User), which incorporates the OPTIGA™, intend to proof the authenticity of each other.
-Both the Server and OPTIGA™ providing challenges (random value) and both entities return one or multiple cryptograms (depending on the applied authentication protocol) as response by which both parties proof their authenticity.
+The Server and the Client (on behalf of the User), which incorporates the OPTIGA™ Trust M, intend to proof the authenticity of each other.
+Both the Server and OPTIGA™ Trust M providing challenges (random value) and both entities return one or multiple cryptograms (depending on the applied authentication protocol) as response by which both parties proof their authenticity.
 The Server and Client executing ECDHE for key agreement